authelia/doks/content/en/configuration/first-factor/file.md

 section contains far more information than is practical to include in this configuration document.
 See the [Passwords Reference Guide](../../reference/guides/passwords.md) for more information.

-This guide contains examples such as the [Users YAML File](../../reference/guides/passwords.md#yaml-format).
+This guide contains examples such as the [User / Password File](../../reference/guides/passwords.md#user--password-file).